hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

 ## Missing data

-For now the practical problem is really how much data we actually have or can use.
+For now the practical problem is really how much data I actually have or can use.
 The following plots show all available data points in keyword-time matrix in terms of different `match type`.
 The plot demonstrates that

 - Different matching type generates different entries in the data matrix since the individual percentages sum up to the `all`.
 - Interesting!
 This actually says that different `match type` did not generate overlapped data.
-- In addition, we only have about 10% data available in the matrix by putting together data generated from different `match type`.
+- In addition, I only have about 10% data available in the matrix by putting together data generated from different `match type`.
-- It actually suggests that to deal with sparseness we should really pool data together other than model them in high resolution.
+- It actually suggests that to deal with sparseness I should really pool data together other than model them in high resolution.

   ![photo]({{ site.url }}/myimages/campanja_missing.png)